wangqingyu985/PlantStereo/README.md

 ## Example and Overview

+We give an example of our dataset, including spinach, tomato, pepper and pumpkin.

 <img src="/imgs/example.png" width="100%" >

+The data size and the resolution of the images are listed as follows:

 |   Subset    | Train | Validation | Test | All  | Resolution |
 | :---------: | :---: | :--------: | :--: | :--: | :--------: |